4-Day Classic Inca Trail

 • Round-trip bus ticket from Aguas Calientes to Machu Picchu.

-• Train ticket from Aguas Calientes to Ollantaytambo and bus ticket to Cusco.
+• Train ticket from Aguas Calientes to Ollantaytambo and private transport to Cusco.

 • Transfer from the train station to hotel in Cusco.